 - 25% price change (1.25x) = 0.6% impermanent loss

 - 100% price change (2x) = 5.7%

 - 200% price change (3x) = 13.4%

 - 400% price change (5x) = 25.5%

-Always keep this factor in mind when accounting for the profitability of providing.
-This loss may be compensated with fees that the provider receives for providing liquidity, as well as farming.
+Always keep this factor in mind when you’re accounting for the profitability of becoming an LP.
+This loss can be compensated with fees that the provider receives for supplying liquidity, as well as farming.

-Farming in a system for bonuses from the project for providing liquidity.
-For example in the HUB-USDT pool the bonuses (farming) are provided by the Minter team, who will reward providers for supporting the liquidity of one of the project’s tokens (in this case the coin of the Minter Hub sidechain).
+Farming is a project’s system of bonuses for providing liquidity.
+For example, in the HUB-USDT pool, the bonuses (farming) are provided by the Minter team who rewards providers for supporting the liquidity of one of the project’s tokens (in this case, the coin of the Minter Hub sidechain).

-This way, thanks to the profitability of fees and farming, liquidity providers can make dozens, sometimes hundreds in profit percentages yearly.
+This way, thanks to the profitability of fees and farming, LPs may expect two-, sometimes three-figure APYs.